GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--disableConsoleLog`: If logging to a file do not log to console.
 Default: false.

+`--metricName`: Ship metrics to Google Cloud Monitoring with this prefix for metric names.

+`--metricTaskPrefix`: Prefix for the process label for metrics.

+`--metricProbeName`: Additional label for metrics.

 ## Deployment

 Build the jar using maven (`mvn clean package`) or docker: